-In the tinktingaling of the bells where they swing
+In the bells where they ring in the wind as they swing

 A spider queen came grinning in the darkness of the night,

-Spinning sticks into a palace as the meadow filled with fright.
+weaving sticks into a palace as the meadows filled with fright.

 Inside she kept one hundred flies